 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

-Duncan (Mads Mikkelsen) has had a long, successful career as an assassin and is one of the best in the business.
+Duncan (Mads Mikkelsen) has had a long, successful career as an assassin and he is one of the best in the business.
 He is nearing his fiftieth birthday, which is when the organization he works for forces their agents into retirement.
-He has built up a significant retirement fund of over eight million dollars (to be paid to him by his employer on his fiftieth birthday).
-Duncan decides to stay off the radar in the weeks leading up to his fiftieth birthday, so he moves into a small shack in the middle of nowhere, hoping that his employer would be unable to find him and ask him to go on a final mission.
+He has built up a significant retirement fund of over eight million dollars—to be paid to him by his employer on his fiftieth birthday.
+Duncan decides to stay off the radar in the weeks leading up to his birthday, so he moves to a small shack in the middle of nowhere, hoping that his employer would be unable to find him and ask him to go on a final mission.

-He tries to live a quiet life and takes a liking towards his new neighbor, Camille (Vanessa Hudgens).
+He tries to live a quiet life and he takes a liking toward his new neighbor, Camille (Vanessa Hudgens).
 Camille lives alone, but Duncan decides to help her with various things and gets to know her in the process.
-Camille has her own past that she is hiding from but, unfortunately, Duncan will not be able to live the quiet life he hoped for.
+Camille has her own past that she is hiding from, but unfortunately, Duncan's will not leave him alone so easily.
 His employer is struggling financially and notices that, if Duncan were to be killed before his birthday, his retirement fund would go back to the company.
-Thus various active assassins are tasked with trying to locate and eliminate Duncan before he turns fifty.
-Duncan is still a capable killer, but he is outnumbered and his enemies have the element of surprise.
-He will have to survive until his birthday, but his new friend (Camille) may be in grave danger by being around him.
+Thus various active assassins are tasked with trying to locate and eliminate Duncan before his birthday.
+Duncan is still a capable killer, but he is vastly outnumbered and his enemies have the element of surprise.
+The odds of him surviving to his birthday are looking slim, and his new friend Camille may be in grave danger by being around him.

 The Pros & Cons